peterjc/galaxy_blast/README.rst

 ===========

-You can file an issue here https://github.com/peterjc/galaxy_blast/issues or ask us on the Galaxy development list http://lists.bx.psu.edu/listinfo/galaxy-dev
+You can file an issue here https://github.com/peterjc/galaxy_blast/issues or ask us on the Galaxy Gitter discussion.

 Citation